satamame/tello_gear_s2/README.md

 ## Instruction

 1. Import project to Tizen IDE.
+    1. File -> Import
-    - File/Import -> General/Existing Projects into Workspace
+    1. General -> Existing Projects into Workspace
 1. Set up certificates.
 1. Build and install the app on Gear S2.
 1. Turn on Tello.